Q: What is College Fashion Week?

 Q: Will Fashion Partners receive their samples back?

-A: You will not receive your samples back, as they will be gifted to the models as a thank you for their participation in our shows.
+You will not receive your samples back, as they will be gifted to the models as a thank you for their voluntary participation in our shows.

 Q: Who will be styling the College Fashion Week looks?

-A: All looks will be determined and styled by Her Campus's Co-founder and Creative Director Annie Wang.
-We welcome any and all styling recommendations or preferences from our fashion partners leading up to the creation of the show looks.
+All looks will be determined and styled by Her Campus's Co-founder and Creative Director Annie Wang.
+We welcome any and all styling recommendations or preferences from our Fashion Partners leading up to the creation of the show looks.
 We reserve the exclusive right to make any and all styling decisions and adjustments as necessary.

 Q: What will hair and makeup be?